smcclab/nime25/review.md

 As a meta-reviewers you won’t have to find a group of reviewers; these will be assigned for you after the submission deadline.
 During the review phase you are expected to read/watch the submissions assigned to you so that you are aware of the work you are evaluating.

-As a meta-reviewer, it’s your responsibility to contact reviewers and remind them of the review deadline if their reviews are not submitted.
+Meta-reviews must contact reviewers and remind them of the review deadline if their reviews are not submitted.
 Track chairs will also send email reminders but it's a good idea to have many reminders as the deadline approaches.
 By the review deadline reviews should be complete (score, as well as written review).
 Meeting this deadline is very important.

 After the reviews are in, the meta-reviewers have about a week to read the submitted reviews, lead discussions with reviewers to resolve disagreements, and write the meta-review.